Canon 550D vs 80D

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 550D does not offer wifi capability.
+In contrast, the 550D does not provide wifi capability.

 Both the 550D and the 80D have been discontinued, but can regularly be found used on eBay.
 The 550D was replaced by the Canon 600D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 550D and the Canon 80D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.